Nevnet99/AirQuality/README.md

    - Started by writing the tests first to follow TDD.
    - I would have with more time tested the react code with enzyme.
-   - Extract the reducer and filter into its own function as well as fix the error with no      values in the GET_LOCATIONDATA reducer.
+   - Extract the reducer and filter into its own function.
    - Made the autocomplete component more responsive for larger and tablet sized screens.
    - Utilise the error state that I didnt get to use to much.
    - Multi browser testing.
 (Definatly need to look for a solution for the background it does not show up on edge.).